Joseph P. Jimenez, MD

 Practicing in Trinidad is challenging.
 The medical resources in small towns are by nature limited.
 That's why good working relationships with the hospital office and nursing staff at our clinic are so important.
 Dr. Jimenez tries to keep this in the forefront of care and tries to be the type of physician who could do the most for his patients without sending them to specialists.
 That is what family medicine doctors should do.
 When patients need to see a specialist he tries to be a coordinator of their care.

-Dr. Jimenez enjoys working with young people, teaching, and spending time with his family; his wife, seven children, and five grandchildren.
+Dr. Jimenez enjoys working with young people, teaching, and spending time with his family; his wife, seven children, and grandchildren.